Anurag Sharma (physicist): Awards and honors

 Sharma received the Young Scientist Medal of the Indian National Science Academy in 1986; INSA would honor him again in 1991 with the Anil Kumar Bose Memorial Award.
 In between, he received the S. K. Mitra Memorial Award of the Institute of Electrical and Electronics Engineers in 1987.
 The Council of Scientific and Industrial Research awarded him the Shanti Swarup Bhatnagar Prize, one of the highest Indian science awards in 1998.
 A year later, he received the 1999 Meghnad Saha Award for Research in Theoretical Sciences of the University Grants Commission of India.

 Sharma was selected as an associate of Abdus Salam International Centre for Theoretical Physics in 1988 for a one-year term and for the Homi Bhabha Fellowship by the Homi Bhabha Fellowship Council in 1990, the tenure of the fellowship running until 1992.
 The National Academy of Sciences, India elected him as a fellow in 1998 and Abdus Salam Centre awarded him the Senior Associate-ship for the term 2001–08.
 He became an elected fellow of the Indian Academy of Sciences in 2002 and the Indian National Science Academy followed suit in 2004.
 The same year, the Optical Society of India also elected him as a fellow, followed by the Indian National Academy of Engineering in 2009.
 He is also a fellow of the Institution of Electronic and Telecommunication Engineers.

+In 2024, he was awarded the Esther Hoffman Beller Medal from Optica for his contributions to optics and photonics education, research, leadership, and the establishment of India's first dedicated Optics and Photonics Centre at the Indian Institute of Technology Delhi.